Skip to main content

 3.3.2.2.1 IV

 The IV used for encryption.
 This value is a byte array containing the IV.
 This IV must never be reused with the same symmetric key.
-Also, to support an extremely compacted version of the nanotdf the IV value 00 00 00 is reserved for use with an encrypted policy.
+Also, to support an extremely compact version the IV value 00 00 00 is reserved for use with an encrypted policy.

 3.3.2.2.2 Ciphertext